peterhurford/peterhurford.github.io/_posts/2014-06-04-a-re-analysis-of-ace-leaflet-study.markdown

 * The change in eliminating red meat and poultry derived from the food frequency questionnaires did not correspond with changes from people stating that they “went pescatarian” (see <a href="#changes">"What changes reportedly occurred as a result of the leafleting?"</a>).

+* Less than half of the people in the treatment group who changed their diet specifically attribute their diet change to the leaflet (See <a href="#attribution">"How much can flyers be attributed to these changes?"</a>).

-* There was a problem with the control group (see <a href="#control">"What should the treatment and control groups be?").
+* There was a problem with the control group (see <a href="#control">"What should the treatment and control groups be?"</a>).

 * There are methodological problems with both food frequency questionnaires and with asking people about their diet change in terms of “vegetarian” and “pescetarian” (see <a href="#challenges">"Challenges to These Variables").